 “For through him we both have access to the Father by one Spirit” (Eph.
 2:18).

-“The fact that Jehovah has a place of dwelling indicates that he is not in all places at all times … there is no need for Jehovah God literally to be everywhere … Jehovah can use his holy spirit to perceive what is happening…and through his angelic forces, he is able to be fully aware of what is happening regarding his creation” (Awake!
-April 2011, 28-29).
+“The fact that Jehovah has a place of dwelling indicates that he is not in all places at all times … there is no need for Jehovah God literally to be everywhere … Jehovah can use his holy spirit to perceive what is happening … and through his angelic forces, he is able to be fully aware of what is happening regarding his creation”

-It is true that God is not everywhere in the same sense.
+Yes, it’s true that God is not everywhere in the same sense.
 Heaven is where God’s presence and glory is fully and visibly manifested (John 20:17, Revelation 21:2).
-But He is still present everywhere: in all believers (John 14:16), with unbelievers (John 16:7-11) “not far from everyone of us” (Acts 17:27-28) and “neither is there any creature that is not manifest in his sight” (Hebrews 4:13).
+But He is still present everywhere: in all believers (John 14:16), with unbelievers (John 16:7-11), He is “not far from everyone of us” (Acts 17:27-28) and “neither is there any creature that is not manifest in his sight” (Hebrews 4:13).

 “Certainly Jehovah God had not planned matters this way.
 He now had to adapt Himself to the new set of circumstances” (God’s “Eternal Purpose”, 1974, 97).

-On the contrary, God “knows all things” (1 Jn.
+On the contrary, the Bible says God “knows all things” (1 Jn.
 3:20); He is “perfect in knowledge” (Job 37:16) and “His understanding is beyond measure” (Ps.
 147:5).
 Definitely, the God of the Bible is not the one served in the Watchtower.
-Therefore, we must conclude:
+Therefore, it can be inferred that:

 1. The Watchtower presents God as a distant grandfather.

 2. In order to sustain the lie that God is remote, they denied God’s omnipresence.